druelle-mobile/Android-MVVM-Template/README.md

     * `Constants.kt` with constants used in the project
     * and other folders like *databinding*, etc

+### Notes

+You will find different interesting things as :

+* LiveData
+* Rx
+* DataBinding
+* ViewModels

+So do not forget to disable what you do not need.

 ### Gradle build and dependencies

 Everything has been separated.